 Fairfield wrestling coach Ron Masanek started to think about retirement in June when he was bestowed with a special honor.

-Masanek truly appreciated being inducted into the Buddy LaRosa’s High School Sports Hall of Fame – a way to recognize the dedication of nearly a half-century coaching student-athletes.
+Masanek truly appreciated being inducted in the Buddy LaRosa’s High School Sports Hall of Fame – a significant way to recognize the dedication of nearly a half-century coaching student-athletes.

 Masanek said LaRosa was so gracious to him that the induction would be a fitting way to complete his storied coaching career.

 On Thursday, Masanek announced his retirement from the Indians head coaching position after 48 years.
 Masanek is stepping down due to family health reasons.

 “I had the Walter Alston theory of one year at a time,” Masanek told The Enquirer on Friday afternoon.
 “You hope it’s a good year because they are one-year contracts.
 I was fortunate to be able to have many good years and stay into coaching the sport I love.”